LLNL/scr/doc/rst/users/config.rst

 storage devices, and redundancy schemes.
 SCR defines defaults that are sufficient in most cases.

-SCR must know which processes are likely to fail at the same time (failure groups) and which processes access a common storage device (storage groups).
 By default, SCR creates a group of all processes in the job called :code:`WORLD` and another group of all processes on the same compute node called :code:`NODE`.

-In addition to groups,
-SCR must know about the storage devices available on a system.
+For storage,
 SCR requires that all processes be able to access the prefix directory, and it assumes that :code:`/dev/shm` is storage local to each compute node.

-By default, SCR bypasses cache and writes files directly to the prefix directory.
-Cache can be enabled by setting :code:`SCR_CACHE_BYPASS=0`.
-When enabled, SCR defines a default checkpoint descriptor that caches datasets in :code:`/dev/shm` and protects against compute node failure with the :code:`XOR` redundancy scheme.
+SCR defines a default checkpoint descriptor that caches datasets in :code:`/dev/shm` and protects against compute node failure using the :code:`XOR` redundancy scheme.

 The above defaults provide reasonable settings for Linux clusters.
 If necessary, one can define custom settings via group, store,